Hanabiraa/Boolean-function-interpreter/README.md

 In the program itself, you will be prompted to the input line, where you must enter the expression, for example:

-**(By default, the entire truth table will be saved to the ./output_data/table.csv file and is not shown, flag -v change this behavior)**
+**(By default, the entire truth table will be saved to the ./output_data/table.csv file and is not shown, flag -v or -s change this behavior (see below))**

 ```python
 prompt> x1 and x2